 I sat there with mouth open, in-deed shock!
 Of course, he never looked at me, but took letters from those nearby.
-He, later, strolled to the very back, walked along to centre aisle and up toward the front.
+He, later, strolled to the very back, walked along to the central aisle and up toward the front.
 “You can’t hide from Swami” – that’s the lesson here!

 My last darshan, I kid you not, was in my armchair in my house in France.
 The date, 24th November, 2010.
 I was watching t.v, and the time around 5.30 p.m.
 Then, all of a sudden, Sai’s presence was right there beside me, although not visible.
 The Darshan almost knocked me off the chair!
 I had to go and lay down afterwards.
 It was such a lovely feeling of peace and being extremely comfortable.
 So hard to describe here.
 Anyway, I could not speak for about 20 mins.
 That’s how strong the feeling of his presence was.

 The story of that last darshan goes as follows :

 Early that same year, March 2010, during my annual visit to Puttaparthi, I was sitting in the darshan area.
 Sai Baba was not coming out for darshans, he’d all but given up on public appearances.
 We devotees gathered all the same and sat in the peaceful vibrations, just as we had always done.
 Although we missed him, the feeling of love was ever present.